 - Title – an app’s name (max 50 characters),

 - Short description – a brief description that users first see (max 80 characters),

-- Full description – full information about the app (max 4000 characters).
+- Full description – complete information about the app (max 4000 characters).

 Choose from the list the most relevant to your app keywords for better ASO.

-In the store listing details, provide translations of your app’s information, as well as in-language screenshots and other localized assets.
+In the Google Play Store listing details, provide translations of your app’s information, in-language screenshots, and other localized assets.

 There are various categories for each type of app available on the Play Store.
 Pick the one your app fits into best.